‘Below-merit students can’t be allowed to become doctors just because they’re rich’

 The webinar was also addressed by PMC medical member Dr Rumina Hasan, King Edward Medical University Vice Chancellor Prof Khalid Masood Gondal, Fatima Jinnah Medical University Vice Chancellor Prof Aamer Zaman and Jinnah Medical & Dental College Principal Prof Hussain Mehdi.

-Pima’s Central President Dr Khubaib Shahid, Sindh President Dr Fasih Hashmi and Karachi President Prof Azeemuddin, as well as the Shifa Tameer-e-Millat Medical University’s Prof Muhammad Iqbal Khan and Peshawar Medical College Dean Prof Hafeez-ur-Rehman also spoke and called for continuing dialogue with the PMC office-bearers.
+Pima’s Central President Dr Khubaib Shahid, Sindh President Dr Fasih Hashmi and Karachi President Prof Azeemuddin, as well as the Shifa Tameer-e-Millat Medical University’s Prof Muhammad Iqbal Khan also spoke on the occasion.